hirengarai/hirengarai.github.io/README.md

 ---

-If you're here for the actual content, the website is your friend.
-If you're here to borrow the look, take it and blame me later.
+If you're here to borrow the look, take it.

 Yes, I used GPT to build this.
 It did the heavy lifting; I just had the patience (and stubbornness) to teach it my taste.
 Credit where credit’s due.

-Hiren © 2026